ddev/ddev/README.md

 ## Basic Usage

 **Key prerequisites**
-* The *workspace* where the code will be checked out is specified in "workspace" in your drud.yaml.
-It defaults to ~/.drud, but you may want to change it to something like ~/workspace with `drud config set --workspace ~/workspace`
-* The *client* in drud.yaml is the name of the organization where the code repository is to be found.
-Where the app name "drudio" is used below, the client specified in drud.yaml is the default organization on github.
-So if "client" in drud.yaml is "newmediadenver", it will look for the repo in https://github.com/newmediadenver/drudio.
 * In `ddev add drudio production` the first argument is the repo/site name, and the second is an arbitrary "environment name" (and source for the dev database), which is typically either "production" or "staging".

 Examples: